rollcredits/ocr-fine-tuning/README.md

 ```bash
 pipenv shell
 ```
-5. Copy the .env.sample to a .env file:
+5. Copy the `.env.sample` to a `.env` file:
 ```bash
 cp .env.sample .env
 ```
 6. Populate the .env file with your OpenAI API key.
 For organization ID(s), if you are training a model across multiple organizations, you can provide multiple IDs separated by commas.
+Additionally, tweak any parameters you may care about (# of training epochs, model to train, etc).
-7. Copy the fields.json.sample to a fields.json file:
+7. Copy the `fields.json.sample` to a `fields.json` file:
 ```bash
 cp fields.json.sample fields.json
 ```